Safe third country

 Swedish Refugee Law Center Visit Website

 The “safe third country” concept is a ground for inadmissibility in Sweden (see Admissibility Procedure).
 There is no list of safe third countries.
-However, following the large influx of arrivals in 2015, the (then) Swedish government publicly announced that it would appreciate the development of common standards within the EU to this regard.
-Practice shows that the safe third country concept is regularly applied by the Migration Agency.[1]
+However, following the large influx of arrivals in 2015, the (then) Swedish government publicly announced that it would appreciate the development of common standards within the EU in this regard.
+Practice shows that the safe third country concept is regularly applied by the Swedish Migration Agency.[1]

 Safety criteria